Jackksonns/OptiTrainer/README.md

 ## Overview

 OptiTrainer is an advanced training framework designed to enhance the performance and robustness of deep learning models, with a primary focus on image classification tasks.
-This framework integrates multiple state-of-the-art training strategies, demonstrating significant accuracy improvements (up to 7%) on standard datasets such as CIFAR-10 compared to conventional training approaches.
+This framework integrates multiple advanced training strategies, demonstrating significant accuracy improvements (up to 7%) on standard datasets such as CIFAR-10 compared to conventional training approaches.

 ## Key Features